Museums and Galleries

 ACEA- Centrale Montemartini

 The underground ruins of the ancient Theatre of Balbus have recently been converted into a museum of ancient and medieval Roman art.
-Via delle Botteghe Oscure, 29 (06 39967700) Tu-Sun 9am-7.45pm. € 7 (it includes Palazzo Massimo alle Terme, Palazzo Altemps, Terme di Diocleziano).
+Via delle Botteghe Oscure, 29 (06 39967700) Tu-Sun 9am-7.45pm. € 12 (it’s a three day ticket and includes Palazzo Massimo alle Terme, Palazzo Altemps, Terme di Diocleziano).
 Bus 40 Express, 62, 64, 70, 87, 571 to Largo Argentina or Piazza Venezia.

 Explora – (Children’s Museum)